-Auto Repeating
+Auto-Repeating

-All keys auto repeat except: SET-UP, ESC, NO SCROLL, TAB, RETURN, and any key pressed with CTRL.
-Auto repeating may be disabled (SET-UP function).
-Auto repeating works as follows: when a key is pressed, its code(s) is sent once, immediately.
-If the key is held down for more than one-half second, the code(s) is sent repeatedly at a rate of approximately 30 Hz (less if low transmit baud rates are used) until the key is released.
+All keys auto-repeat except: SET-UP, ESC, NO SCROLL, TAB, RETURN, and any key pressed with CTRL.
+Auto-repeating may be disabled (SET-UP function).
+Auto-repeating works as follows: when you press a key, its code(s) is sent once, immediately.
+If you hold down the key for more than one-half second, the code(s) is sent repeatedly at a rate of approximately 30 Hz (less if low transmit baud rates are used) until you release the key.